dry-python/returns/docs/pages/create-your-own-container.rst

 .. note::
   A special note on :class:`returns.primitives.container.BaseContainer`.
-  It is a very useful class with lots of pre-defined feaatures, like: immutability, better cloning, serialization, and comparison.
+  It is a very useful class with lots of pre-defined features, like: immutability, better cloning, serialization, and comparison.

   You can skip it if you wish, but it is highlighly recommended.